lk-geimfari/lk-geimfari.github.io/_pages/projects.md

 [![censortracker_logo]][Censor Tracker]

-[Censor Tracker] is an extension for Google Chrome which helps to bypass censorship in Russian Federation and helps to detect resources blocked using Deep Packet Inspection (DPI).
+[Censor Tracker] is an extension for Google Chrome and Mozilla Firefox which helps to bypass censorship in Russia and helps to detect resources blocked using DPI filters.

 Censor Tracker provides a lot of useful features, here are most important of them: